fission/blog.fission.io/content/posts/github_action.md

 # Introduction

-GitHub recently launched [GitHub actions](https://github.com/features/actions) which enables developers to develop workflows and execute them based on events in code repositories such as a push event or an issue creation.
-There are many actions available on [the Github marketplace](https://github.com/marketplace?type=actions) which you can use for automating various tasks and workflows around development and deployment.
-In this tutorial we will use recently launched [Fission action](https://github.com/marketplace/actions/fission-action) and build a simple workflow to deploy a Fission function to a Kubernetes cluster.
+GitHub recently launched [GitHub Actions](https://github.com/features/actions) which enable developers to develop workflows and execute them based on events in code repositories such as a push event or an issue creation.

+There are many Actions available on the [Github marketplace](https://github.com/marketplace?type=actions) which you can use for automating various tasks and workflows around development and deployment.
+In this tutorial we will use the recently launched [Fission Action](https://github.com/marketplace/actions/fission) and build a simple workflow that deploys a Fission function to a Kubernetes cluster.

 # Prerequisites

 You will need a Kubernetes cluster with Fission installed.
-Please follow [instructions here](https://docs.fission.io/installation/) for installing Fission in your Kubernetes cluster.
-After that verify that fission cli is working with fission by using the `fission --version` command.
+Please follow the [instructions here](https://docs.fission.io/installation/) for installing Fission in your Kubernetes cluster.
+Then, verify that the fission cli is working by using the fission --version command.

 # Local Development

-Let's create a simple NodeJS function which prints "Hello World!" when invoked.
+Let’s create a simple NodeJS function which prints “Hello World!” when invoked.

 ```
 $ fission spec init